senamakel/enamarley-dex/README.md

-MaharajaDEX - Decentralized Exchange for MAHA/INRD
+BitwordsDEX - Decentralized Exchange for BITW
 ==================================================

-MaharajaDEX is a fork of OasisDEX by MakerDAO.
-It allows you to trade MAHA/INRD tokens with ETH.
+BitwordsDEX is a fork of OasisDEX by MakerDAO.
+It allows you to trade BITW tokens with ETH.

 This is a simple on-chain OTC market for ERC20 Standard Tokens on the Ethereum Blockchain.
 You can either pick an order from the order book (in which case delivery will happen instantly), or submit a new order yourself.